rescript-association/genType/README.md

 # Limitations

 * **BuckleScript in-source = true**.
 Currently only supports bucklescript projects with [in-source generation](https://bucklescript.github.io/docs/en/build-configuration#package-specs) and `.bs.js` file suffix.

-* **Limited JS wrappers**.
-There used to be a limited way to type check existing wrappers for JS components.
-This is now deprecated.
-A complete solution, which generates wrappers automatically for components as well as arbitrary values, is under development.
-For an early example, see [MyBannerWrapper.re](examples/typescript-react-example/src/MyBannerWrapper.re).

 # Development